crowdcent/numerblox/docs/evaluation.md

 The following metrics are included for `NumeraiClassicEvaluator` and `NumeraiSignalsEvaluator`:

-- Mean, Standard Deviation and Sharpe for era returns (Numerai Correlation).
+- Mean, Standard Deviation and Sharpe for era returns (Corrv2 aka Numerai Correlation).

+- Smart Sharpe.

 - Max drawdown.